 Taste: Pleasing salinity.
 Caramel.
 Honey.
 Apple.
 Mango and pineapple.
 Shortbread.
 Oak.
 Leather.
 Black pepper.
 Bacon.
 Undercurrent of bonfire smoke.

-It wouldn’t surprise me if some were a little disappointed with this.
+That said, it wouldn’t surprise me if some were a little disappointed with this.
 Not because the whisky is poor, it most certainly isn’t.
 It’s just that people tend to expect full-time sherry maturation or dominant cask finishes with these limited editions and the Port Charlotte 16 is more nuanced than that.
 It’s all about the complex interplay between the spirit and a broad array of cask types.
 The resultant dram is a bit of a slow burner: the smoke has mellowed over its sixteen years but remains an ever present across both nose and palate and the whole affair is incredibly well balanced.
 Does that make it good value for money?
 Maybe not, but at least those who decide to treat themselves to one of the oldest Port Charlotte’s ever bottled will be rewarded with a dram to remember.

 Learn more about Bruichladdich here.